SolidHal/PrawnOS/README.md

 Build a deblobbed mainline kernel with:
 * Patches for reliable usb.
 * Patches to support the custom GPT partition table required to boot.
+* Support for Atheros AR9271 and AR7010 WiFi dongles
+* Support for CSR8150 bluetooth dongles

 ### why